-How the Government Gave Up on Retirement Security
+The Federal Government Gave Up on Retirement Security

 Lawyers for Treasury and Labor are famous for requiring voluminous disclosure of incomprehensible minutiae, yet neither department has ever required companies to mention their profit-taking at their employees’ expense.
 Employees, in theory, are free to figure this out on their own, but companies know that most will not.

 How did this happen?
 Traditional employer-backed pensions that paid a lifetime income used to be the main form of retirement plan in the United States.
 In 1974, Congress enacted the Employee Retirement Income Security Act to preserve and protect these pensions.
 Responsibility for implementing ERISA was then split between Labor and Treasury.
 (The Pension Benefit Guarantee Corporation, which I ran from 2010 to 2014, also has some duties.)
 The departments turned out to be so inflexible that employers decided to abandon traditional pensions.
-Companies quickly learned that, rather than being on the hook financially and legally for paying a lifetime pension, they could switch and offer a 401(k) savings account that pays a lump sum.
-Having done that, employers also wanted to unload the pension obligations they had already taken on, so Treasury gave them option of offering employees an up-front payment instead of a lifetime guarantee.
+Companies quickly learned that rather than being on the hook financially and legally for paying a lifetime pension, they could switch and offer a 401(k) savings account that pays a lump sum.
+Having done that, employers also wanted to unload the pension obligations they had already taken on, so Treasury gave them the option of offering employees an up-front payment instead of a lifetime guarantee.

 Most people who retire today get a lump sum from their retirement plan.
 They then have to guess how to invest it, how long they’ll live, and how much to spend.

 Labor and Treasury aren’t much help.
 It’s not that their employees are insensitive, but retirement security is neither department’s main job.
 They have different laws to administer and different views about retirement security.
-Labor’s focus has been on regulating employers who sponsor benefit plans, not the financial services firms that now actually dominate retirement.
-Treasury’s focus has been on interpreting and implementing a ridiculously complex tax code written increasingly by lobbyists.
-Both are afraid of offending the financial services industry, so neither agency has ever required even a disclosure of how long your retirement might last as you spend it down.
+Labor’s focus has been on regulating employers who sponsor benefit plans, not the financial-services firms that now actually dominate retirement.
+Treasury’s focus has been on interpreting and implementing a ridiculously complex tax code often written by lobbyists.
+Both are afraid of offending the financial-services industry, so neither agency has ever required even a disclosure of how long your retirement might last as you spend it down.
 Most of the time, you’re on your own.

 Occasionally, one department or the other will step in.
-In 2015, the Obama Treasury, feeling guilty about being an accomplice to the destruction of retirement security one lump sum at a time, decided to limit the scam: they said companies couldn’t offer these buyouts once an employee had already started receiving their pension.
-Sadly, Treasury continued to allow it for employees who hadn’t yet started retirement.
+In 2015, the Obama Treasury, feeling guilty about being an accomplice to the destruction of retirement security one lump sum at a time, decided to limit the scam: It said that companies couldn’t offer these buyouts once an employee had already started receiving pension payments.
+Sadly, Treasury continued to allow the buyouts for employees who hadn’t yet started retirement.
 The current Treasury Department apparently doesn’t even feel that modest pang of guilt.
-It went back to the old practice of allowing companies to short-change both those who already are living on a pension and those who have yet to retire.
+It went back to the old practice of allowing companies to shortchange both those who are already living on a pension and those who have yet to retire.

 Treasury and Labor often spend more time arguing than working together.
-(Their congressional oversight committees often don’t see eye-to-eye either.)
-Where Treasury and Labor do collaborate, however, is to make sure that no one else gets on their turf.
-The Consumer Financial Protection Bureau was created in 2010 specifically to help defend the average American from risks hidden in fine print, but Treasury and Labor made sure that the new entity could not regulate any retirement products—easily the most complicated consumer financial products—unless both Treasury and Labor agreed in advance.
+(Their congressional oversight committees don’t often see eye to eye either.)
+Where Treasury and Labor do collaborate, however, it is to make sure that no one else gets on their turf.
+The Consumer Financial Protection Bureau was created in 2010 specifically to help defend the average American from risks hidden in fine print, but Treasury and Labor made sure that the new entity could not regulate any retirement products—easily the most complicated consumer financial products—unless both departments agreed in advance.
 Thus far, that hasn’t happened.

-In Washington protecting your “turf” can be more important than protecting citizens.
+In Washington, D.C., protecting your “turf” can be more important than protecting citizens.

 It doesn’t have to be this way.
 In plenty of other industrialized countries, individual workers are not forced to be their own accountants, actuaries, and pension-fund managers.
 If Americans insisted on genuine security when they retire, our president and Congress could deliver it.

 In the next two years, politicians will ask for our votes for president, Senate, and the House of Representatives.
-Ask them what they will do—concretely—to make our retirement plans, our Social Security, and our Medicare, more secure.
+Ask them what they will do—concretely—to make our retirement plans, our Social Security, and our Medicare more secure.
 Maybe if we threaten their retirement, they’ll finally do something to protect ours.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.